djb4ai/Temporal-Ecommerce-Test-App/README.md

 ## Testing Failure Scenarios

 The application includes a simulation panel that allows you to test various failure scenarios:
+This is yet to be properly implemented, for now we are simulating failures randomly 10% time

 1. Place an order
 2. Copy the workflow ID from the order response